ucsecurityteam/openapi-rpc-node/README.md

 npm start
 ```

-## Understanding Declarative Components
+## Understanding Openapi-rpc-node Components

-Openapi-rpc is declarative in nature which helps in bringing standardisations across microservices applications.
-Application repo contains config files that Openapi-rpc reads for functionalities like - service and database dependency, enabling vault or credentials.json file as a secret store.
+Your Microservice application requires certain standard config files that openapi-rpc reads for fucntionalities like - service and database dependency, enabling vault or credentials.json file as a secret store.
 Let's go over these config files in detail.

 #### ```global.config.json```

-Global config as the name suggests has configs that are shared across the services.
-Example - service, databases, resource discovery blocks.
-List of configs blocks present:
+Global config as the name suggests has configs that are shared across microservices.
+Example - service, databases, resource discovery blocks etc. List of config blocks present:

-- This global config is used as a discovery for service endpoints(including the service's own discovery), database endpoints, slack tokens etc. For example, if you want to call service B from service A, then Service A's global config file looks like
+- **Service discovery**:
+Lets say there are two services sample-service-A & sample-service-B in your ecosystem then you need to define them like this:
 ```Javascript
 {
   'sample-service-A': {